mirabelleagency/PayrollDesk/README.md

 # Payroll Desk

-Automates recurring payroll schedules for the agency, supports manual roster imports via CLI, and now provides a web UI for managing models and schedule runs with persistent storage.
+Automates recurring payroll schedules for the agency, supports manual roster imports via CLI, and now provides a web UI for managing models and payroll cycles with persistent storage.

 ## Requirements